How to stop coughing at night - natural remedy

 Do you have bouts of dry cough at night (and during the day too)?
-Does it feel like there are a bunch of geese nesting in your throat and constantly tickling it with their feathers??
+Does it feel like there is a bunch of geese nesting in your throat and constantly tickling it with their feathers??
 Does your upper chest feel ‘agitated’?
 Do you have this annoying sense like you want to cough all the time?

 I am not going to talk about my cold and how bad it felt.
 The only thing I want to mention is the severity of my coughing at night.
 It was so bad that I felt sleep deprived all the time.
 I was afraid to drive to work and during lunch time, instead of taking my regular 30 min walks, I was taking naps in my car in a parking lot.
 I was too exhausted to walk.

 And then one night it happened.
 That one night I slept through an entire night and my cough was shut down by over a good 90%.
 I thought that maybe it was over?
 Yes, a bit too suddenly, but maybe it was over indeed?
 Well, the very next night it was a nightmare again.
 It was like my body knew that it was 9 pm in the evening and it was ‘time for a coughing marathon’.